2002 Copa del Rey final

 The 2002 Copa del Rey final was the 100th final since its establishment.
 The match took place on 6 March 2002 at the Santiago Bernabéu Stadium, Madrid.
 The match was contested by Real Madrid and Deportivo de La Coruña, and it was refereed by Manuel Mejuto González.
 Deportivo lifted the trophy for the second time in their history with a 2–1 victory over Real Madrid.
+The match is often referred to as El Centenariazo (roughly, 'the centenary blow'), since Real Madrid was celebrating its 100th anniversary as a club on that day.